All Episodes

 Well, I've got a favor to ask of you.

-And I was wondering, since you're of good Missouri stock, and of course the rock star of radio, if you might prepare just a very short address that I could carry over with me to play for the guys over there.
+And I was wondering, since you're of good Missouri stock and, of course, the rock star of radio, if you might prepare just a very short address that I could carry over with me to play for the guys over there.

-I'm gonna be embedded for ten days.
+I'm going to be embedded for 10 days.

 Wow.

-And it's uh it's a pretty exciting time.
+And it's a pretty exciting time.

-Uh we've probably got a ton, at least a ton of stuff we'll be shipping over to the guys, and I'll carry as much as I can carry.
+We've probably got a ton, at least a ton of stuff we'll be shipping over to the guys, and I'll carry as much as I can carry.

 Wait a minute, Charlie.